 - 20 egg roll wrappers mine were 5″x5″

-- 2 cups shredded cheese (cheddar, monterey jack, tex mex blend all work well)
+- 2 cups cheese divided, shredded (cheddar, Monterey jack, tex mex blend all work well)

 - oil for frying

-Preheat oil to 350 degrees.
-Fry each egg roll for about 4-5 minutes or until browned and crispy.
+- Preheat oil to 350°F. Fry each egg roll for about 4-5 minutes or until browned and crispy.